ℹ️ Cloudflare Application Services for private networks: do more with the tools you already love

 We're going to talk about one of our latest announcements, Application Services for Private Networks.

-And so as these kind of boundaries are sort of blurring, customers are looking for new ways to think about securing all of their traffic, regardless of its source or destination, whether you're talking about users or applications, or data centers or offices or clouds.
+And so as these kind of boundaries are sort of blurring, customers are looking for new ways to think about securing all of their traffic regardless of its source or destination, whether you're talking about users or applications or data centers or offices or cloud.

 And so these new integrations are really about how do we help customers use those services from Cloudflare that they already know and love within our application services portfolio, things like our web application firewall, API security, traffic management, performance optimization, DNS, how can they apply those in new ways to solve different types of problems for their entire private networks that they want to build on top of Cloudflare as well?

-But the really unique thing about Cloudflare is that we've actually built all of those from the ground up in software that we develop and maintain on servers that we own, and again, maintain a networking software and hardware across our own network.
+But the really unique thing about Cloudflare is that we've actually built all of those from the ground up in software that we develop and maintain on servers that we own and again, maintain and networking software and hardware across our own network.

 And on top of that, the fact that the software is all native and built to integrate with each other, the architecture decision that we've taken fundamentally for our network is to run every one of those services on every server across our entire network.

-And so there's some providers who have taken an approach kind of similar to Cloudflare, but they'll teeth out these functions and say, okay, in these couple of locations across our network in these specific POPs, these are the ones that are going to be dedicated for DDoS protection.
+And so there's some providers who have taken an approach kind of similar to Cloudflare, but they'll teeth out these functions and say, OK, in these couple of locations across their network and these specific POPs, these are the ones that are going to be dedicated for DDoS protection.

 And Cloudflare has always taken the approach and sort of this fundamental principle that these services are actually way better and can deliver higher value for customers when they're delivered together.